se-research/OpenDaVINCI/README.md

 ### Using our Docker images

-We also provide pre-built Docker images for x86_64 and armhf.
+We also provide pre-built Docker images for x86_64.
 These images will be automatically updated whenever we release new features or patches.

-* Ubuntu/x86_64: docker pull seresearch/opendavinci-ubuntu-amd64 (https://registry.hub.docker.com/u/seresearch/opendavinci-ubuntu-amd64/)
+* Ubuntu/x86_64: docker pull seresearch/opendavinci-ubuntu-16.04 (https://registry.hub.docker.com/u/seresearch/opendavinci-ubuntu-16.04/)

-* Ubuntu/armhf: docker pull seresearch/opendavinci-ubuntu-armhf (https://registry.hub.docker.com/u/seresearch/opendavinci-ubuntu-armhf/)

-### Adding OpenDaVINCI to your Ubuntu 14.04 Linux distribution
+### Adding OpenDaVINCI to your Ubuntu 16.04 Linux distribution

 To explore the features of OpenDaVINCI and to use it in your own projects, you can add our .deb repository.
-We provide packages for x86, x86_64, and armfh.
+We provide packages for x86_64.

 Add the public key from our repository: